-Most Family Court hearings are before Commissioner Burns.
+Most Family Court hearings are before Commissioner Jacobson.
 The general schedule is as follows:

 Monday – no hearings

 Tuesday – Telephone pretrial conferences are scheduled from 1:30 p.m. to approximately 3:00 p.m. in cases where all parties are represented by counsel.
 Each hearing is scheduled for 10 minutes in chambers and counsel call in.
 Clients are not allowed to participate.
 The telephone number may be obtained by emailing staff at firstname.lastname@example.org.
 These hearings are not available to self-represented parties.

 Wednesday- Child Support Agency hearings are scheduled on Wednesday mornings from 8:30 a.m. to approximately 10:30 a.m.
 Each 15 minute slot has 2 hearings scheduled.
 Pretrial hearings are scheduled in 15 minute increments beginning approximately 10:45 a.m. until noon.
 Motion and Order to Show Cause hearings are scheduled from 1:00 p.m. to 4:00 p.m. on Wednesdays in 30 minute intervals.
 Hearings are conducted by offers of proof unless the Court Commissioner has otherwise specified in advance.

 Thursday – The Commissioner may schedule additional hearings on the first and third Thursdays of the month from 9:00 a.m. to noon if the Wednesday calendar is full or if other circumstances warrant.
 Hearings are scheduled for a maximum of 30 minutes.

 Friday – no hearings

-Commissioner Burns holds hearings in the Hearing Room on the main floor of the Green County Justice Center.
+Commissioner Jacobson holds hearings in the Hearing Room on the main floor of the Green County Justice Center.
 If you need to appear by telephone you must email the Family Court Office at least 2 days before your hearing.
 If you receive permission, you will be given the number to call for that hearing.